AbdulrhmanGoni/mecha_agent_docs/docs/intro.md

 ## What is Mecha Agent ?

-**Mecha Agent** is a web application is where users can create their own AI agent chatbots, Give them custom instructions and knowledge, And publish them for the world to interact and chat with.
+**Mecha Agent** is a web application where users can create their own AI agent chatbots, Give them custom instructions and knowledge, And publish them for the world to interact and chat with.

 ## Main Features ✨